Category Archives: Cars & Trucks

 Here’s something else… I was digging through my stash and found this keyless locking kit I had bought years ago..
 For what I don’t remember.
 But this would be ideal for the Cavalier.

 Ideal !
 Because the fob has a “open trunk” button as well as the door locks.
-Perfect the Cavalier has a electric “pop the trunk” button… Right now the car has what’s left of a remote start system and I presume an alarm too.
-No fobs for that !
+Perfect the Cavalier has a electric latch with a “pop the trunk” button in the glove box.
+Right now the car has what’s left of a remote start system and I presume an alarm too.
+No fobs it so going bye bye !
 And that system will be wired into the door locking and the “flash the park lights” wires.
 I’ll be having fun with that..

 Paint Code: